sbohfm/DSA-Lab/readme.md

 Feel free to explore, but keep in mind that this is the most \*a work in progress\* you've ever seen.

-### How things works in this repl?
+### How things works in this repo?

-Since someone else that is not me (you) can explore this repl, it should also be a good idea to record useful notes that someone could take advantage of.
+Since someone else that is not me (you) can explore this repo, it should also be a good idea to record useful notes that someone could take advantage of.
 That's why **this is not just a collection of handy algorithms** but also a *documented* one.
 Every folder will be guided in a way it doesn't get too technical or clumsy (without prior warning), and as such, will try to maintaing this simple pattern:

 ```
 root-folder